matpalm/malmomo/README.md

 --batches-per-step=100

 # drop the --dont-store-new-memories to have it add to training, though noise is currently disabled (wip)

 ```

+to enable / disable verbose debugging issue a `kill -sigusr1` to running process.

 # install stuff